-From environmental concerns like climate change to social issues like employee welfare and governance matters like business ethics, companies industrywide remain highly focused on sustainability efforts.
+Companies industrywide remain highly focused on sustainability efforts, from environmental concerns like climate change to social issues like employee welfare and community-focused environmental justice, to governance matters like business ethics.

 Within the past 60 years, environmental, social and governance (ESG) metrics have become standard, significant requirements for publicly traded companies, with investors driving ESG requirements as part of their criteria.
-According to recent studies, not even the pandemic has lessened the importance of these influential albeit nonfinancial performance indicators that shape business priorities.
-Many, in fact, have shown to improve annual reporting status and long-term investment.
+Companies now incorporate more standardized reporting of key ESG performance indicators in their quarterly and annual shareholder meetings.
+Recent shifts in reporting ESG metrics are being driven by institutional investors and private equity firms.

-Though a main concern within environmental departments, remediation projects might not be considered as high a priority for ESG accounting; however, applying a sustainable remediation approach can lead to significant, compounded benefits.
+Though a main liability concern and an asset retirement obligation managed by environmental departments, remediation projects might not be considered as high a priority for ESG accounting; however, applying a sustainable remediation approach can lead to significant, compounded benefits.

 When employing this method — which federal and state agencies have recommended for more than a decade — sustainable remediation contributes to greenhouse gas (GHG) emissions reduction, water reuse or reduction, land conservation, waste minimization, recycling, and lower energy and/or power consumption, among other benefits.
 These same metrics fall into categories most companies use to report their ESG progress annually.

-Additional categories that initially might not be considered as ESG metrics include improving a property for redevelopment (a social issue); improving habitat (an environmental focus); and minimizing long-term risk in terms of human health and finances (a governance matter).
-By applying sustainable remediation concepts, a company can improve its public image and continue to build on its positive public outreach message.
+Additional categories that initially might not be considered as ESG metrics include improving a property for redevelopment a social and environmental justice issue); improving habitat (an environmental and conservation focus); and minimizing long-term risk in terms of human health and finances (a governance and environmental justice matter).
+Applying sustainable remediation concepts allows a company to improve communities where its facilities are critical to the socioeconomic growth, improve its public image and continue to build on its positive public outreach message.
 For instance, most remediation sites are located within blighted areas of a community, and when successfully cleaned up, they can initiate wide-reaching revitalization efforts.
-Such impactful ESG metrics are improving communities, which can potentially lead to economic growth.
+Such impactful ESG metrics are improving communities, which can potentially lead to measurable economic growth.

 - Community acceptance